 All meals are included in the price and are prepared by your guide in camp.
-Unlike "bare-boat" guide services, you do not have to shop for, pack or prepare your own food.
+Unlike self-guided trips, you do not have to shop for, pack or prepare your own food.
 The exact number of meals is specified in the overnight tour itineraries.
 We feature fresh, nutritious, tasty foods and multi course meals of large portions.
 With our planning and experience, we've learned it is not necessary to use bland and unhealthy dehydrated meals in the backcountry.
 All meals include several courses where you are free to help yourself to what you like and as much as you like.

 What personal items should I bring?